DayBreaks for 3/08/18: The Perils of a Cold Heart

-From the DayBreaks archive, November 2007:
+From the DayBreaks archive, March 2008:

-Copyright by 2017 by Galen C. Dalrymple.
+COPYRIGHT 2018 by Galen C. Dalrymple.
+All rights reserved.